pbrodka/GED/README.md

 2. For each timeframe calculate the communities (extract groups) using any group detection method.
 The GED method was tested for Clique Percolation Method and The Louvain Method
 3. For each group and each timeframe calculate the user importance measure e.g. degree centrality, betweenness centrality, closeness centrality, page rank, social position, etc.
 4. Create a new database in Microsoft SQL Server, download and run the SQL script
-5. ort your data into Groups_with_importance_measure table
+5. Import your data into Groups_with_importance_measure table
-6. cute the GED procedure e.g. EXEC [dbo].[GED]
+6. Execute the GED procedure e.g. EXEC [dbo].[GED]
-7.  results can be found in GED_evolution table
+7. The results can be found in GED_evolution table
-8. lyse and enjoy :)
+8. Analyse and enjoy :)

 GED implementationin Python (https://github.com/iit-Demokritos/community-Tracking-GED) Diakidis, Georgios, et al. who used GED in the article Predicting the evolution of communities in social networks Proceedings of the 5th International Conference on Web Intelligence, Mining and Semantics.
 ACM, 2015.